lavaeater/turbo-rocket-ultra/README.md

 - [ ] A working pause mode
 - [ ] Pause game when level is done and show stats or something

+More thoughts: there is more to this than meets the eye.
+It comes down to a few

 ### Transitions
 It uses nested framebuffers and a separate SpriteBatch (instead of generic batch) so I couldn't make myself bother.
 Will try something else instead.
+Maybe I will simply clone his project and update the code and rewrite it in Kotlin.

 ### Objectives II - Quirkier
 Examples: Kill n enemies.
 Hold an area for n minutes.
 Come up with something really fun, oooh, I got it, every player has to be in a separate place at the same time!